Hiring in 2022:

 As they navigate today’s uber-competitive hiring market, many human resources departments have taken this time to reflect on how to capitalize on digital trends to reimagine and modernize traditional hiring practices to fit with how people make decisions today—through watching short, impactful videos online.

-In this guide for Minnesota-based employers, you'll get a better understanding of how to use video to attract the right person for the career opportunities you’re offering.
+In this guide highlighting Minnesota-based employers, you'll get a better understanding of how to use video to attract the right person for the career opportunities you’re offering.
 You'll also learn how to create videos that help you keep your employees and inspire them.
 You’ll learn how good training videos can establish a consistent onboarding process for new employees and develop content that can be used across multiple online platforms.

 A model employee who is also an evangelist for your company may be one of your strongest assets.
 Learn how to create videos that share their stories.
 The job satisfaction and employee happiness you can build with video across your team will pay off for years to come!